 Teaching Online at FRC

 The Distance Education Faculty Handbook (see the link below) contains detailed information about regulations, guidelines, how to start managing your course area, contacting students, and other tips about teaching online courses at Feather River College.
+The examples in the current edition refer to Moodle, but there is still much information that will apply to teaching any online course.
 It also has links to valuable resources in the Appendix.
 The handbook will be distributed in hard copy at the faculty development "Flex" meetings in the beginning of Fall and Spring semesters.

 The entire California Community College system is in the process of moving to a common Learning Management System called "Canvas."
-This will eventually replace our use of Moodle.
-FRC began implementing Canvas in October of 2015 and we expect to be running Canvas in parallel with Moodle through the fall of 2016.
-Training in the use of Canvas will begin Spring 2016.
-It should be available for faculty to use during March 2016 and it is hoped that most faculty will be able to develop their courses for Fall 2016 in Canvas.
-Course materials from Moodle can be imported into Canvas or new courses can be created.
+This will replace our use of Moodle.
+FRC began implementing Canvas in October of 2015 and we expect to be using primarily Canvas by fall of 2016.
+Training in the use of Canvas began Spring 2016.
+Course materials from Moodle and most other Learning Management Systems can be imported into Canvas.

 Here's a link to guides for instructors in the use of Canvas: